tomasjanikds/kaggle_yelp_data/README.md

 - `kaggle_yelp_data.Rproj`: This is the R project file associated with this repo.

 - `renv.lock`: This file specifies the package dependencies and their versions for reproducibility using the R package `renv`.

-- `man`: This directory contains HTML reports along with a file generating this report.

 - `src/R`: This directory contains the R scripts for the machine learning solution.
 The scripts are organized into the following workflow: